-T R 2-3:15.
+T R 2:30-3:45.
 B. Lewis, R. Parker.
-This course discusses a wide range of issues related to nutritional, physical, and chemical properties of foods.
-Emphasis will be placed on determinants of food quality (appearance, flavor, odor, texture, nutritional value), including structural and compositional factors, physiological, enzymic and nonenzymic phenomena, and processing and preparation techniques.
-Also discussed will be issues related to food safety, regulation, and food composition data bases.
+A study of the nutritional, physical and chemical properties of foods including composition, food structure, enzymic and nonenzymic phenomena, and processing/preparation aspects.
+Issues related to food safety, regulation, and food composition data bases will also be discussed.